Leni Wylliams: Career

-Wylliams performed his Sweet In The Morning during Dance “Masters Night” (curated by Dianne McIntyre) Wednesday, July 3 at the 1996 National Black Arts Festival [NBAF] in Atlanta, GA.
+Wylliams performed his Sweet In The Morning during a "Blasts From The Past And Deep Down Soul" dance event (curated by Dianne McIntyre) Wednesday, July 3 at the 1996 National Black Arts Festival [NBAF] in Atlanta, GA.
 That signature solo danced by Wylliams was shown along with a select array of presentations by other NBAF performance artists in a televised documentary of the festival - Ark of the Spirit - with Avery Brooks produced by Turner Broadcasting System.

 Death and legacy

 Murder

-The morning of Friday, September 13, 1996, Wylliams was found murdered – bludgeoned, doused with a flammable substance, and set on fire – inside the bedroom of his Kansas City home.
+On the morning of Friday, September 13, 1996, Wylliams was found murdered in the bedroom of his Kansas City home, having been bludgeoned, doused with a flammable substance, and set on fire.
 The Jackson County medical examiner's office determined Wylliams had died of blunt trauma and smoke inhalation.

-On September 17, 1996, suspect Timothy O. Evans - 26 years old - was apprehended and charged with first-degree murder and armed criminal action.
-Evans’ fingerprints had been found on Wylliams’ car, on the front door of his home, and on the 10-pound steel dumbbell used in the bludgeoning.
-Wylliams’ blood was found on shoes and clothing belonging to Evans.
-Prior to his encounter with Wylliams, Evans had told acquaintances he was going out to “jack” [rob] someone.

-December 11, 1997, Evans was found guilty of first-degree murder, first-degree arson and armed criminal action.
-On January 30, 1998, he was given a life sentence in the beating death, a life sentence for armed criminal action, plus 15 years for first-degree arson.
+On September 17, 1996, suspect Timothy O. Evans was apprehended and charged with first-degree murder and armed criminal action, after significant evidence had been found to incriminate him.
+Prior to his encounter with Wylliams, Evans had told acquaintances he was going out to "jack" [rob] someone.
+On December 11, 1997, Evans was found guilty of first-degree murder, first-degree arson, and armed criminal action.
+He was given a life sentence in the beating death, a life sentence for armed criminal action, plus 15 years for first-degree arson.